 Working with Artificial Intelligence

-Remember that when it comes to assessments, your instructors want to assess your skills and understanding, not what AI can do!
-Whether or not you have used AI, the following behaviours are breaches of the ×îÐÂÌÇÐÄVlog’s Academic Integrity Policy:
+Remember, in assessments, your instructors are assessing your skills and understanding – not what AI can do.
+The following behaviours are breaches of the ×îÐÂÌÇÐÄVlog’s Academic Integrity Policy:

 How to Use AI Responsibly

-Artificial Intelligence is rapidly evolving and its capabilities are changing, and so our approach will continue to be updated.
-While we all learn together, the most important thing is to be responsible and transparent in the way you're using AI, and to consider privacy and security.Â
+Artificial Intelligence is rapidly evolving, and its capabilities are changing, and so our approach will continue to be updated.
+While we all learn together, the most important thing is to be responsible and transparent in the way you're using AI.
+Please check out some of the resources below.

 Artificial Intelligence Guidelines for Students